afterthat97/ash-engine/doc/basic-manual-en.md

 ### Types

-The Ash Engine supports four types of light sources, and up to eight for each type of light source:
+Ash Engine supports four types of light sources, and up to eight for each type of light source:

 | Type | Attribute |
 |------|-----------|